WISDEM/ORBIT/docs/_docs/phases/install/export/doc_ExportCableInstall.rst

 The ``ExportCableInstallation`` module simulates the installation of the cables between the offshore substation and the grid connection.
-Many processes in this installation phase are similar to those in the array cable installation module, however the cable distances are often much greater.
+Many processes in this installation phase are similar to those in the array cable installation module, however the cable distances and process times are often much greater.

 Input Structure
 ---------------